Better safe than sorry! We've compiled a few tips for your safety around campus.

 - Familiarize yourself with the campus.
 Make sure that you're aware of your current surroundings when you're walking around outside.
 Even if you have headphones on or you're talking to a friend, keep your eyes open to unusual activity.

-- Campus Shuttle or Late Night Escorts
+- Campus Shuttle

 The Hope College Campus Shuttle operates nightly, except during breaks.